-A minimum GPA of 2.5 on all upper level work and 2.25 overall is required.
+A minimum GPA of 2.5 on all upper level work is required.

-Students must complete a minimum of 36 hours of their upper level work at Florida College in order to receive the BS in Corporate and Organizational Communication.
+Students must complete a minimum of 36 hours of their upper level work at Florida College in order to receive the BA in Organizational Communication.

-Candidates for the BS degree must participate in graduation exercises.
+Candidates for the BA degree must participate in graduation exercises.